 • Water bottle: It's important to stay hydrated, so bring a refillable water bottle.

-• Light jacket or sweater: The weather in Sacred Valley can be unpredictable, so bringing a light jacket or sweater is a good idea.
+• Light jacket or sweater: The weather in Sacred Valley can be unpredictable, so it's a good idea to bring a light jacket or sweater.

 • Snacks: While lunch is usually provided on tour, bringing a snack or two is always a good idea to keep you fueled throughout the day.